RhetTbull/exif2findertags/README.md

 # exif2findertags
 Read exif metadata from images with [exiftool](https://exiftool.org/) and write to MacOS Finder tags and/or Finder comments.
 For example, you could use this with Final Cut Pro and its "Keywords from Finder Tags" import feature to allow Final Cut Pro to access EXIF metadata.
 This is similar to the commercial app evrX but in a free command line tool. exif2findertags makes your photo & video metadata easier to work with and makes it easier to find the right image with Spotlight.
 Works on macOS only.

+Bonus feature: exif2finder tags can also use Apple's internal text detection capability to detect text in images and write the text to extended attributes or Finder comments to make it easily searchable using Spotlight.
+See `{detected_text}` below in the discussion of the template system.

 # Installation
 I recommend you install `exif2findertags` with [pipx](https://github.com/pipxproject/pipx).
 If you use `pipx`, you will not need to create a virtual environment as `pipx` takes care of this.
 The easiest way to do this on a Mac is to use [homebrew](https://brew.sh/):